adfharrison1/Node-TS-microservice/README.md

 - I had a full day off and decided to enjoy myself with this extra piece of work.
 Its basically a wrapper over your test API, showcasing some software design patterns - it shouldn't be too complex, but i fully acknowledge that it's a bit overkill for the scope of the project - however i think it shows that I understand how a real-world service might be designed, particularly if it was intended to be extended and scaled, and used as a stable and reliable production service, where its lifecycle might also involve adding lots more dependencies, and even swapping them out, like changing database technology - the CQRS, Dependency Injection and Clean Architecture principles here would allow that to be done much more easily.
 Didnt get everything i wanted done, nor tests nor error handling, but it shows a good picture of where im at in terms of system design
 </br>

-- If this were intended to be a serverless API, running on individual lambdas per handler for instance, i would take a different approach most likely, although the IoC and clean architecture principles might still apply.
+- If this were intended to be a serverless API, running on individual lambdas per handler for instance, i would take a different approach most likely, although the CQRS, IoC and clean architecture principles might still apply.
 </br>

 - Alongside just running locally in `dev` mode, Ive chosen to also provide a containerized service that could be deployed (with the relevant infra additions) to your VPC or equivalent, to show that i know how to use Docker, no other reason really.